What is a Blepharoplasty?

 - Proper treatment for any issues that might affect the health of your eyes

 Upper eyelid surgery is often done in conjunction with a brow lift, which mildly raises the eyebrows, to give the eyes a more open, rested look.
 Lower eyelid surgery is often performed together with an endoscopic mid face lift.
 Another common combination is for people to have cosmetic surgery on both the eyes and the neck at the same time.

+Blepharoplasty is sometimes done on Asian eyes for a different reason than it’s done on Occidental eyes.
 For Occidental eyes, the surgery is usually to correct droopiness caused by age.
 This is sometimes also the reason for eyelid surgery on Asians.

-For Asians who have a “single” eyelid, it’s also often done to soften or westernize the look of the eyes and is often called “double eyelid surgery”.
-A “double eyelid” has skin visible between the eyelashes and the skin fold – a place where many women like to wear make up.
+For Asians who have a “single” eyelid, it’s also often done to soften or westernize the look of the eyes, and is often called “double eyelid surgery”.
+A “double eyelid” has skin visible between the eyelashes and the skin fold – a place where many women like to wear makeup.

 There’s also a thing called the epicanthal fold, a piece of tissue which drapes over the inner part of the eye.
 In most Occidentals, it’s barely visible, whereas in most Asians, it’s quite evident.